Dynamical spin-nematic correlation in a transverse field Ising chain with non-Hermitian Gamma interaction: Correlation functions and quantum criticality

 where

 and

 The fermionic multi-point correlation here can be calculated in the same way as $C_r^{xx}$ in Eqs. (\ref{Cxx}) and (\ref{Cxx_Pf}) .

 In Fig. \ref{fig_nematic_static}(b), we presented the results of spin-nematic correlation $Q_{r}^{xy}$ for typical parameters of $(\mathit{\Gamma},\ h)$.
 It shows that the spin-nematic correlation vanishes in the PT-symmetric phase, which is different from the spin-$xx$ correlation function.
-However, in the PT-broken phase, the chain exhibits long-range spin-nematic order when $h<1$ and decays rapidly as $r$ increase when $h>1$.
-This suggests that the spin-nematic order arises from the PT symmetry breaking, and its decay behavior is determined by the spontaneous parity symmetry breaking.
+However, in the PT-broken phase, the chain exhibits long-range spin-nematic order when $h<1$ and decays rapidly as $r$ increases when $h>1$.
+This suggests that the spin-nematic correlation arises from the PT symmetry breaking, and its decay behavior is determined by the spontaneous parity symmetry breaking.
 It is worth noting that a gapless phase of Hermitian spin chain lacks true long-range order, featuring correlation functions that follow a power-law decay to form a unique quasi-long-range order \cite{haldane1981luttinger, giamarchi2004quantum}.
 Nevertheless, the non-Hermitian gapless phase here exhibits long-range spin-$xx$ and spin-nematic correlations when $h<1$.

-For a more complete picture, we compute the spin-nematic order parameter $Q_{1}^{xy}$ in the $\mathit{\Gamma}$-$h$ plane, which is the nearest-neighbor spin-nematic correlation with $r=1$.
-The spin-nematic order parameter can be written explicitly as
+For a more complete picture, we compute the local spin-nematic indicator $Q_{1}^{xy}$ \cite{Yang2021, Soerensen2021, Abbasi2025} in the $\mathit{\Gamma}$-$h$ plane, which is the nearest-neighbor spin-nematic correlation with $r=1$, and provides a simple and sensitive local diagnostic of spin-nematic correlations.
+The local spin-nematic indicator can be written explicitly as

-The above expression implies that the spin-nematic order parameter vanishes in the PT-symmetric phase since both $u_k$ and $v_k$ are real.
+The above expression implies that the spin-nematic indicator vanishes in the PT-symmetric phase since both $u_k$ and $v_k$ are real.
 Upon increasing the strength non-Hermitian Gamma interaction $\mathit{\Gamma}$ across the critical line, $u_k$ becomes complex due to PT symmetry breaking.
-As a result, the spin-nematic order parameter becomes finite.
+As a result, the spin-nematic indicator becomes finite.
 In the large $\mathit{\Gamma}$ limit, we have $Q_{1}^{xy}= - 4/\pi$.
 Figure \ref{fig_nematic_phase_diagram} presents the results of $Q_{1}^{xy}$ in the $\mathit{\Gamma}$-$h$ plane, which is consistent with our expectation.
+We would like to point out that the phase diagram constructed from $Q_1^{xy}$ should be understood as identifying the region with enhanced local spin-nematic correlations, rather than establishing long-range spin-nematic order throughout the full PT-broken regime.
+Distinguishing short-range from long-range spin-nematic correlations requires combining the results in Fig. \ref{fig_nematic_static} and the analysis in the following.